 Our third-party hotel managers are responsible for hiring and maintaining the labor force at our hotels.
 Although we do not directly employ or manage employees at our hotels, we are subject to risks associated with the employment of hotel personnel, particularly at those hotels with unionized labor.
 From time to time, strikes, lockouts, public demonstrations or other negative actions and publicity may disrupt hotel operations.
 In addition, we may be affected by shortages of qualified labor.
 If our managers cannot hire qualified labor for reasonable wages or at all, our indirect labor costs may rise and our hotel customers may not receive adequate service.
 We also may incur increased legal costs and indirect labor costs as a result of contract disputes or other events.
 The resolution of labor disputes or new or re-negotiated labor contracts could lead to increased labor costs, either by increases in wages or benefits or by changes in work rules that raise hotel operating costs.
-Furthermore, collective bargaining agreements, negotiated between the hotel managers and labor unions, may limit the ability of the hotel managers to reduce the size of hotel workforces during economic downturns.
-We cannot control negotiations between hotel managers and labor unions.
+Furthermore, collective bargaining agreements, negotiated between the hotel managers and labor unions, may limit the ability of the hotel managers and labor unions.
 In addition, we believe that unions are generally becoming more aggressive about organizing workers at hotels in certain locations.
 Potential labor activities at these hotels could significantly increase the administrative, labor and legal expenses of the third-party management companies operating these hotels and reduce our profits.
 The unionization of additional employees at our hotels or increased labor shortages could have a material adverse effect on our business, financial condition and results of operations.